axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md

 ## SOURCEIP {#macro-sourceip}

-*Description:* IP address of the host that sent the message to syslog-ng.
+*Description:* IP address of the host that sent the message to `syslog-ng`.
 (That is, the IP address of the host in the `${FULLHOST_FROM}` macro.)
 Please note that when a message traverses several relays, this macro contains the IP of the last relay.